-Our Cyclone Mage deck list guide features the best Rise of Shadows deck list for Season 65 of Hearthstone (August 2019).
+Our Cyclone Mage deck list guide features the best Saviors of Uldum deck list for Season 67 of Hearthstone (October 2019).
 Our Cyclone Mage guide also contains Mulligan advice, card combos and strategy tips.

 The release of Mana Cyclone last expansion gave this deck its identity.
 Also known as ‘Casino Mage’ due to the way you gamble with spells and the like, Cyclone Mage has been found to be a high-performing albeit difficult to pilot deck.

 We’ve got a robust Cyclone Mage deck for you to try out, but it’ll take a lot of first-hand practice to get the hang of it.

 Here is the top version of Cyclone Mage that is being played on the Hearthstone ranked ladder.
 The win rate is harsh on the deck in our opinion - playing this deck correctly is a challenge but when it’s done right, Cyclone Mage is a frightening force.

 |2 x Ray of Frost||1 x Ragnaros the Firelord|

 |2 x Sorcerer's Apprentice|